Hidden Gems in Echo Park

 Carroll Avenue

 Step back in time on Carroll Avenue, located in one of LA's oldest neighborhoods, Angelino Heights.
-This historic street is lined with Victorian manors that date to the 19th century.
-Many of these private homes can be seen in films, TV shows and music videos such as Michael Jackson's Thriller.
-Note the Victorian architectural features as you stroll down Carroll Avenue, including the distinctive lamp posts as well as hitching posts that secured horses back in the day.
+This historic street is lined with Victorian-style houses that date to the late 1800s, interspersed with Italiante and Craftsman homes.
+Many of these private properties have featured in movies, TV shows, and music videos such as Michael Jackson’s Thriller.”
+Note the Victorian architectural features as you stroll down Carroll, including distinctive hitching posts, used to secure horses back in the day, some with quaint decorative details.
 The entire 1300 block of Carroll Avenue was added to the National Register of Historic Places in 1976, and several homes have been named Los Angeles Historic-Cultural Monuments.
+(Please Note: These homes are privately owned.
+Please respect the properties as if they were your own.)
+Like Victorian Homes?
+Check out LA's Heritage Square Museum.

 Chavez Ravine Arboretum

 Located in Elysian Park just north of Dodger Stadium, the Chavez Ravine Arboretum is the first and oldest arboretum in Southern California.
-Founded in 1893 by the Los Angeles Horticultural Society, the arboretum features over 100 varieties of trees from all over the world.
-Many trees are the oldest and largest of their kind in the state, and in some cases in the United States.
-Admission to the unfenced arboretum is free, and during your visit you'll be treated to sightings of birds, including woodpeckers, hummingbirds and ravens.
+Founded in 1893 by the Los Angeles Horticultural Society, it features over 130 varieties of trees from all over the world, many of which survive from the original plantings over a century ago .
+These include what are believed to be the oldest and largest Cape Chestnut, Kauri, and Tipu trees in the U.S. Birds thrive in these leafy surrounds, including woodpeckers, hummingbirds, and ravens.
+Perfect for a family picnic, the free-admission Chavez Ravine Arboretum also features barbecue pits, a kids play area, picnic tables, restrooms, and benches.

 The Echo + Echoplex

-The Echo + Echoplex is a one-two punch of live music that ranges from rising local stars to world-famous touring acts.
-The free Monday Night Music residency has helped launch the careers of The Airborne Toxic Event, War Paint, Foster the People and more.
-The Echo has hosted Beck, Green Day, and LCD Soundsystem; downstairs, the Echoplex has welcomed the Rolling Stones, Nine Inch Nails and Thom Yorke.
+The Echo + Echoplex deliver a one-two punch of live music that ranges from rising local stars to world-famous touring acts, not to mention hosting popular dance nights.
+Both venues are known for secret shows and adventurous booking policies, including the free Monday Night Residency that has helped launch the careers of The Airborne Toxic Event, War Paint, Foster the People, and more.
+Opened in 2001, the 350-capacity Echo has since hosted Beck, Billie Eilish, and St. Vincent; downstairs, the much larger Echoplex (780 capacity)has welcomed the Rolling Stones, Nine Inch Nails, and Green Day.

 Echo Park Time Travel Mart

-Serving as a storefront for the non-profit writing education organization, 826LA, the Echo Park Time Travel Mart is a shop full of treasures and oddities from the past and the future.
-Works by 826LA students are for sale, as are time travel-themed trinkets and robot parts and food for your pet robot at home.
-A stroll through the store will keep you entertained for ages.
+Serving as a storefront for the non-profit writing education organization, 826LA, Time Travel Mart is a shop full of treasures and oddities from the past and the future.
+Works by 826LA students are for sale, as are time travel-themed novelty trinkets like “dinosaur eggs” and “pastports,” as well as conversation-piece apparel, posters, stationery and greetings cards, children’s and travel books, and so much more.
+Time Travel Mart is as enthralling and entertaining as any museum, only with an opportunity to purchase the “artifacts” and with proceeds supporting students’ creative and expository writing skills.

 El Prado